 3.5.1 General: College income comprises all monies receivable by the College.
 All College income must be paid into a College bank account and properly accounted for, and all College expenditure must be paid from a College bank account.
 Departments have no authority to open separate bank accounts for any activities.
 All bank accounts shall be in the name of the College.
-Where possible, the duties of receiving and recording Income shall be separated.
+Where possible, the duties of receiving and recording income shall be separated.
 Where this is not possible, there will be regular independent checks.

-3.5.2 Except in the College bars, all sales to members in residence should normally be charged through members' bills.

-Each Head of Department who receives cash or cheques is responsible for establishing procedures to ensure that:

-- all receipts to which the College is entitled are received; - all receipts including BACS receipts, are properly accounted for and recorded; - all receipts are banked intact, at the latest by the next business day following receipt and for sums in excess of £2,000 on the same day.
-Written dispensation from the Bursar is required for this limit to be increased and will only be given if it is operationally justified and to Departments with suitable security arrangements; - cash received is secure until banked and disbursements must not be made from cash received; - all cheques, postal orders, cash, etc. are promptly banked intact (i.e. complete).

-3.5.3 Cash must be emptied from laundry equipment, vending and other machines, payphones, etc. on a regular basis, and systems must be in place to ensure that all cash from such machines is counted immediately in the presence of at least one other member of staff and properly safeguarded until such time as it can be banked.
-The following points must be observed:

-- Cashing of personal cheques from cash takings / receipts is not permitted. - All cheques received by departments shall be made payable to 'Clare Hall'. - The postal service and University Messenger Service must not be used to send cash. - Remittance advices and, where appropriate, financial coding details must accompany all receipts advised to the College Accountant.
+- 3.5.2 Members are required to use Upay in the Dining Hall; and Upay can also be used in the College bars, and to purchase souvenirs and postage from the Porters' Lodge.
+All other sales (e.g. rent) will be charged through members' bills. - 3.5.3 Each Head of Department who receives cash or cheques is responsible for establishing procedures to ensure that: - All receipts to which the College is entitled are received; - All receipts including BACS receipts, are properly accounted for and recorded; - All receipts are banked intact and promptly; - Cash received is secure until banked and disbursements must not be made from cash received; - All cheques, postal orders, cash, etc. are promptly banked intact (i.e. complete). - 3.5.4 The following points must be observed: - Cashing of personal cheques from cash takings / receipts is not permitted. - Cash withdrawal from card receipts is not permitted. - All cheques received by departments shall be made payable to 'Clare Hall'. - The postal service and University Messenger Service must not be used to send cash. - Remittance advices and, where appropriate, financial coding details must accompany all receipts advised to the Head of Finance.